Turn a $2 rug into a boho DIY clutch carpet bag…

 3. Make pocket.

-Adding a little pocket inside your bag isn’t required, but it sure is cute.
-And it makes the bag look kind of “official”, you know?
-The dimensions of my pocket are about 4″ x 6″.
 I made mine out of the liner material.
 Use a 1/2″ seam allowance all around.
 Iron down 1/4″ around the perimeter.
 Sew the seam for the TOP of the pocket now.
 The other three sides will be stitched in shortly.

 4. Make liner.

-I made a liner for this bag out of some neutral colored, scrap fabric I had on hand.
+I made a liner for this bag out of some neutral-colored, scrap fabric I had on hand.
 It’s nothing fancy.
 Cut the liner material to the same size as the outside dimensions of your bag.
 Cut interfacing material to this same dimension.

 Fold and iron 1/4″ (fold away from the “good side” of your fabric) along all 4 sides.
 Iron your interfacing onto the “bad” side of your fabric.
 Then, run a straight stitch along the perimeter of your liner fabric.
 Now you’ll have a clean-sewn line around the whole liner.
 Cut off any excess interfacing and liner material from the back.